wikimedia-gadgets/twinkle-starter/README.md

 ## Development customisation

-Twinkle-start is a rather opinionated toolkit so that you don't have to configure any development tooling, but you always tweak them.
+Twinkle-starter is a rather opinionated toolkit so that you don't have to configure any development tooling, but you always tweak them.
 Examples:

 ### Don't use TypeScript
 <details>